Spiti Snow Leopard Trail : Winter in Kinnaur & Spiti

 Spotting wildlife in Spiti involves short hikes and snow trekking in snow in Pin valley and around Kibber Wildlife sanctuary.
 One should be in no illusion about how difficult it would be to photograph a snow leopard at decent range.
 Their camouflage and cautious nature make them difficult to spot and locate.
 Winter is the best time to see the mountain cats because snow will drive them to lower elevations where it’s easier to find food, and starting in mid-February, mating season commences, so you’re more likely to get leopards crossing into each other’s territory.

-Spiti snow leopard trail event is scheduled to December 10th and December 23rd for this winter
+Spiti snow leopard trail event schedule for this winter.

 The route and transportation